-General anesthesia is offered at our Alliance Surgical Center for putting patients into a deep sleep as they undergo certain types of dental work.
+General anesthesia is offered for putting patients into a deep sleep as they undergo certain types of dental work.
 While this sedation technique is not always necessary, it can be especially beneficial in the following cases:

 - Pediatric patients and children who are highly anxious or too young to tolerate major dental work

 - Oral surgery, including the drainage of large infections/cysts, special boney removal of Tori, emergency dental procedures

 General anesthesia involves more preparation before the procedure, and more time is needed to recover from its effects.